Category

 SAFETY

-You will all be given a sticker with emergency numbers in the country, the school number and the numbers of the teachers involved.
-It is also a rule that you only move around in larger groups while travelling, which also applies to homestayswhere you will all live within walking distance of the teachers.
-For more information on safety, see the safety documentsinstruct for the journey Marokko
+You will all be given a sticker with emergency numbers in the country, the phone numbers of the teachers and efterskolen's phone number.
+It is also a rule that you only move around in larger groups while travelling.
+For more information about safety, see the document Safety instructions for travelling to Morocco.

 ECONOMY